How to Raise a Voracious Reader (Without Losing Your Mind)

 Let Them Pick the Weird Stuff

 Graphic novels about bathroom jokes?
 Dinosaur encyclopedias?
 Spiderman Level 1 readers for the twentieth time?
 Yep.
 All of it.
 Let them pick.
-It gives them a sense of control, and when kids get to pick stories that interest them, they lean in way harder.
+It gives them a sense of control.
+When kids get to pick stories that interest them, they lean in way harder.
 Your job isn’t to steer them toward good literature.
 It’s to keep the love of reading alive.
 You can build on it later.
 For now, weird is welcome.

 Make the Space Feel Like Theirs